Waterdish/zelda3-android/README.md

 Use the instructions on the original repository to extract the zelda3_assets.dat file from your rom and put it in Android/data/com.dishii.zelda3/files <br>
 Running the app once will create the directory. <br>

+Android 13 users: check the releases tab for the Android 13 version of the app.

 NOTE: Controller only.
 No touch controls yet. <br>

 How to Change Settings: <br>